 Step 4: Take a short break after each Pomodoro

 Now is the time to take a 5-minute break.
-This is sufficient time for you to grab drink something to keep you hydrated, take a short walk, have a much-need stretch.
+This is sufficient time for you to drink something to keep you hydrated, take a short walk, or have a much-needed stretch.

-Step 6 : Take a long break after four Pomodoro
+Step 6 : Take a long break after four Pomodoros

 Step 7: Take 10-minutes to review your day

-Now you are fully rested, hydrated and ready to go, you must reset your count to zero and return to step 2.
-Reset your timer, concentrate on your work for 25-minutes and then take another break.
+Now you are fully rested, hydrated and ready to go.
+Reset your count to zero and return to step 2.
+Set your timer, concentrate on your work for 25-minutes, and then take another break.
 When you have completed four Pomodoro segments, take another long break.